Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 Is it easy to use?
 ------------------
 Yes!
-A Start9 servers is designed to be plugged into power and internet, and after a short setup, is immediately ready to use.
+A Start9 server is designed to be plugged into power and internet, and after a short setup, is immediately ready to use.
 Getting Services is as easy as getting apps for a smartphone.
 As with anything new, you should expect to spend a little time learning the functions and features, and keep in mind that some Services may be more complex to understand and use than others.

 So I can run my own cloud?